Oseniadam/Earned-Value-Management-Systsem-EVMS/README.md

 In Earned Value Management there are three Data Sources:

-The budget (or planned) value of work scheduled
+1. The budget (or planned) value of work scheduled

-The actual value of work completed
+2. The actual value of work completed

-The “earned value” of the physical work completed
+3. The “earned value” of the physical work completed

 Earned Value takes these three data sources and compares

-1. the budgeted value of work scheduled with

-2. the “earned value of physical work completed” and
+1. The budgeted value of work scheduled with the “earned value of physical work completed” and

-3. the actual value of work completed.
+2. The actual value of work completed.

 # Planned Value
 Planned Value describes how far along project work is supposed to be at any given point in the project schedule and cost estimate.